brycelelbach/cpp_bug_reporting_guidelines/README.md

 * You must verify that the Steps to Reproduce produce the Observed Output in the Environment.

+## Expected Output

+The Expected Output is your expectation of what you believe should have happened when you followed the Steps to Reproduce.

+* You should explain why you believe the Expected Output is the correct behavior.
+* Support your explaination by citing documentation, standards or existing best practice.

-## Observed and Expected Output
+## Observed Output

-The Observed Output is the complete and unabridged output that you experience when following the Steps to Reproduce.
+The Observed Output is the complete and unabridged output that you experienced when following the Steps to Reproduce instead of the Expected Output

 * Any files created when performing the Steps to Reproduce are part of the Observed Output.
 * For command line applications, the Observed Output includes the entire textual output of running the Steps to Reproduce on your command line.
 * For graphical applications, the Observed Output includes screenshots or screen recordings as you perform the Steps to Reproduce.
 * To the best of your ability, explain why the Observed Output happened.

-The Expected Output is the result that you anticipated would happen instead of the Observed Output.

-* You should explain why you believe the Expected Output is the correct behavior.
-* Support your explaination by citing documentation, standards or existing best practice.

 ## Environment